-Stochastic phenomena are so ubiquitous in nature that they are studied in any field of science, including biology~\cite{bressloff2014stochastic}, ecology~\cite{lande2003stochastic}, physics~\cite{van1995stochastic}, neuroscience~\cite{laing2010stochastic}, and finance~\cite{viens2002stochastic}.
-Roughly speaking, in a stochastic system composed of multiple elements the states of the individual elements obey probabilistic rules that depend on the states of other elements in the system.
-In many cases of interest, the underlying structure that determines how elements depend one on the other is a sparse network~\cite{newman2010networks}.
-To have a concrete example in mind, consider the seasonal flu spreading.
-The epidemics usually starts from a few epicenters.
+Stochastic phenomena are studied in any field of science, including biology~\cite{bressloff2014stochastic}, ecology~\cite{lande2003stochastic}, physics~\cite{van1995stochastic}, neuroscience~\cite{laing2010stochastic}, and finance~\cite{viens2002stochastic}.
+In a stochastic system composed of multiple elements, the states of the elements obey probabilistic rules that depend on the states of other elements.
+Often, a sparse network describes how elements interact one with the other~\cite{newman2010networks}.
+Consider flu spreading for example.
+The epidemics starts from a few initial seeds.
 A person not immunized can contract the disease with a certain probability only if in contact with an infected individual.
-At the same time, infected people can recover and are thus no longer able to transmit the disease.
-The social network underlying the spreading process determines how the state of every individual depends on the state of the others.
-At any given time, the system is characterized by a certain degree of uncertainty, in the sense that different configurations have a non-vanishing probability to appear.
-Such an uncertainty is due to the stochastic nature of the spreading process, and it is present regardless of the level of knowledge that one has about the probabilistic rules of the process and about the contact pattern underlying the dynamics.
+At the same time, infected people can spontaneously recover.
+The social network underlying the spreading process determines how the state of every individual depends on the others.
+At any given time, the system is characterized by some uncertainty, in the sense that different configurations have a non-vanishing probability to appear.
+Such an uncertainty is due to the stochasticity of the process, and it is present regardless of the knowledge possessed about the probabilistic dynamical rules and about the contact pattern.